Optimal Quoting under Adverse Selection and Price Reading: Numerical Examples

-Figure~\ref{adverse_selection} shows that, in the presence of such adverse selection, the market maker behaves as if they were less risk averse when it comes to the quotes shown to the first tier.
+Figure~\ref{adverse_selection} illustrates the impact of adverse selection on quotes when \(\text{SVS} = 50\%\).
+We see that, in the presence of adverse selection, the market maker behaves as if they were less risk averse when it comes to the quotes shown to the first tier.
 In particular, they tighten the bid-ask spread for the first tier when inventory is zero.
 By contrast, the spread quoted to the second (informed) tier is widened.
 Nevertheless, the market maker can still exploit the top-of-book prices shown to the informed tier to probe price direction.
-The limited effect on larger-size quotes is partly due to our modelling assumptions, but the underlying mechanism is general: small risk-reducing trades with informed clients cause limited losses while increasing the value of the remaining inventory.\\
+The limited effect on larger-size quotes is partly due to our modelling assumptions, but the underlying mechanism is general: small risk-reducing trades with informed clients cause limited losses while providing meaningful information.
+A key takeaway from this analysis is that a tier subject to adverse selection should not necessarily be avoided by the market maker contrary to what initial intuition might suggest.
+Rather, it can be leveraged as a form of ``signal subscription'' beneficial for the risk management of the entire franchise.

-A key takeaway from this analysis is that an informed tier subject to adverse selection should not necessarily be avoided unlike what initial intuition could suggest.
-Rather, it can be leveraged as a form of ``signal subscription,'' beneficial for the risk management of the entire franchise.\\
+The picture is symmetrically reversed for adverse selection with sharp footprints (\(\beta^{2,k} > \kappa^{2,k}\), for all \(k \in \mathcal K\)) -- not shown.
+In this case, the market maker widens the spread for the first tier while top-of-book prices for risk-decreasing trades with the informed tier become less aggressive: the market maker can no longer extract valuable information from such trades and must instead focus on protection.

-The picture is symmetrically reversed for adverse selection with sharp footprints, i.e., $\beta^{2,k} > \kappa^{2,k}$ (not shown).
-In this case, the market maker widens spreads for the first tier, acting as if they were more risk averse.
-Top-of-book prices for risk-decreasing trades with the informed tier become less aggressive: the market maker can no longer extract valuable information from such trades and must instead focus on protection.\\
+Let us now simulate the PnL of a market maker facing adverse selection as described above, over the same time window \([0,T]\) as above, for different values of the safe volume share and two quoting strategies: (i) the ``No Action'' strategy, which does not modify quotes to take adverse selection into account and therefore uses the quotes from Eq.~\eqref{num_quotes_no}, and (ii) the ``Optimal'' strategy, which uses the first-order approximations of Eqs.~\eqref{num_quotes_1} and \eqref{num_quotes_2} with~\(\varepsilon=1\).